- Screen offers extra protection and verification

 TREZOR Model-T vs. Ledger Nano X

-Ledger launched the Ledger Nano X, and it will be available for purchase in March 2019.
+Ledger launched the Ledger Nano X in March 2019.

 TREZOR Model-T vs. Ledger Nano S